KIDNEY TRANSPLANTS IN PETS

 Kidney transplantation is something everyone has heard of for human patients, but may not have considered possible for pets.
 In fact, while transplantations are confined to specialized facilities with experienced surgeons, successful kidney transplants in cats have been going on since the mid-1980's.
 Canine programs have been less successful but are also available in limited facilities.

 To the uninitiated, the impression may be that once one receives a new kidney, life is renewed and all one’s kidney problems are solved.
 In fact, this is hardly the case.
-There are immune-suppressive medications needed to prevent rejection of the new organ, not to mention potential for infection and other issues.
-A kidney transplant is a very big deal regardless of the species of the recipient.
-We will not be reviewing the human aspects of kidney transplants but will present the details to be considered when deciding on a new kidney for one’s pet.
+There are immune-suppressive medications needed to prevent rejection of the new organ, not to mention potential for infection, on-going screening tests and other issues.
+A kidney transplant is a very big deal regardless of the species of the recipient and not every patient is even a candidate so let's walk through the main considerations.

 WHERE DO THE DONORS COME FROM & WHAT HAPPENS TO THEM AFTER?